Antonio-Kim/fullstackopen2022/part6/redux-anecdotes/README.md

 ## 6.14 Anecdotes and the backend, step 2

 Modify the creation of new anecdotes, so that the anecdotes are stored in the backend.

+## 6.15 Anecdotes and the backend, step 3

+Modify the initialization of Redux store to happen using asynchronous action creators, which are made possible by the Redux Thunk library.